ljbo82/c-cpp-gcc-builder/docs/native.mk.md

 #### NATIVE_OS

-* **Description:** Contains detected native operting system.
+* **Description:** Contains detected native operating system.
 * **Required:**  Not applicable (variable is set by the build system).
-* **Default value:** Detected native operting system.
+* **Default value:** Detected native operating system.
 If it would not be possible to detect it, variable will be empty/undefined.
 * **Origins:**  Not applicable (variable is set by the build system).
 * **Restrictions:** This is a read-only reserved variable.